vishwa0524/AdTech-Price-prediction/README.md

 # AdTech-Price-prediction
-ML Prediction model for predicting Ad price for aN Adtech Firm.
+ML Prediction model for predicting Ad price for an Adtech Firm.